ElpadoCan/SpotMAX/spotmax/docs/source/parameters/ai_params.rst

     :default: ``0.0``

-.. confval:: Remove hot pixels
+.. confval:: Remove hot pixels (AI input)

     If ``True``, the model will apply a morphological opening filter to remove hot pixels (isolated bright pixels) from the input images.